Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_log.rst

 When the PyROS
 :meth:`~pyomo.contrib.pyros.pyros.PyROS.solve` method
-is invoked on a robust optimization problem, your console output will, by default, look like this (line numbers added for reference):
+is invoked on a robust optimization problem, your console output will, by default, look like this:

 .. _solver-log-snippet:

 .. code-block:: text
-   :caption: PyROS solver output log for the :ref:`two-stage problem example <example-two-stg>`.
-   :linenos:

    ==============================================================================
    PyROS: The Pyomo Robust Optimization Solver, v1.3.4.